Karen - Lead Vocals, Tambourinista

 I love Irish music in just about all of its forms.
 Among my favorites are The Old Blind Dogs, The Tannahill Weavers, Christy Moore, Planxty, Tempest, Gaelic Storm, The Elders, Dougie McLean, Loreena McKennitt, Stan Rogers, Silly Wizard and the Glengarry Bhoys.

-Mark Reinemann joined FinTan in 2008 with a lavish and varied musical history including piano, guitar, tenor voice, street musician, and even a bell choir director.
+Mark is a true Waynesville, OH native son, with a lavish and varied musical history including piano, guitar, tenor voice, street musician and even bell choir director.
 While playing whistle as a member of both the Pioneer Village Dulcimer Society and The Dedication Band, he began studying the roots of Appalachian music, discovered the Irish connection, and followed his love of this traditional sound right into the Celtic music scene.
-Since joining FinTan, he has added the English Concertina, B/C Irish Buttonbox and the Guinness bottle to his instrument list.
+Now Mark plays a variety of whistles, concertina and accordion adding layers to FinTan’s signature sound.
+Since joining FinTan, he has added the English Concertina, B/C Irish Buttonbox and the Guinness Bottle to his instrument list.